UK Trades Apprenticeship Crisis: Causes and Solutions (2026) featured image

 Which Trades Are Hit Hardest?

 Not all trades are suffering equally.
-The Federation of Master Builders (FMB) surveyed its members in 2025 and found that recruitment difficulty varies significantly by trade.
+The Federation of Master Builders (FMB) surveyed its members in 2025 and found that recruitment difficulty varies wildly by trade.
 Carpenters and joiners topped the list, with 33% of employers reporting them as the hardest to recruit.
-Roofers came in at 32%, and plumbers at 28%.
+Roofers came in at 32%, and plumbers at 28%, with gas-qualified plumbers who hold Gas Safe registration almost impossible to find.

 Bricklaying tells the starkest story.
 Starts in bricklaying apprenticeships have collapsed by 42% since 2021, according to Protrade data.
-Yet bricklaying remains one of the most in-demand skills on construction sites across the country, particularly for housebuilding.
+Yet bricklaying remains one of the most in-demand skills on construction sites across the country, above all in housebuilding.

 The electrical trade faces a different kind of squeeze.
 Access to apprenticeships is fiercely competitive.
 As one Reddit user described, there might be 120 applicants chasing just 4 advertised positions in an entire area.
-The demand is there from young people; the supply of willing employers is the bottleneck.
+The demand is there from young people, including a growing number of women entering the trades; the supply of willing employers is the bottleneck.

 Why Apprentices Are Dropping Out

 A 47% dropout rate does not happen by accident.
-The reasons are structural, financial, and cultural, and they feed into each other.
+I see three main barriers, and they feed into each other.

 Low pay during training

-The national apprenticeship minimum wage sits at just £6.40 per hour in 2025/26.
-For a 16 or 17-year-old, that might feel acceptable when living at home.
-For a 22-year-old trying to cover rent, transport, and tools, it is not sustainable.
-Many apprentices report leaving not because they disliked the work, but because they simply could not afford to continue.
+The national apprenticeship minimum wage sits at just 7 pounds 55 per hour in 2025/26.
+For a 16 or 17 year old living at home, that might feel acceptable.
+For a 22 year old trying to cover rent, transport, and tools, it is not sustainable.
+Many apprentices leave not because they dislike the work, but because they simply cannot afford to continue.

 Poor quality training provision